ohel/dotfiles/configs/README.md

 Files in this directory are usually located in ~/.config, but not always.

 * ccsm_compiz_0_9.profile: Compiz config settings manager profile for Compiz 0.9 series.
+* coc: Conquer of Completion settings.
+For use with Vim.
 * edrums: Some configuration files related to certain eletric MIDI drums.
 * fluidsynth_config: FluidSynth channel mapping configuration for MIDI keyboards.
 * hrtf_1059.mhr: Head-related transfer function made with makehrtf using the HRIR measurements from the Ircam/AKG Listen project.
 Used with OpenAL, see the alsoftrc dotfile.